Lattice-Automation/seqviz/README.md

 Whether to show the complement sequence.

+#### `rotateOnScroll (=true)`

+By default, the circular viewer rotates when scrolling over the viewer.
+That can be disabled with rotateOnScroll: false.

 ### Without React

 For usability in non-React apps, we provide a thin wrapper around the React component.
 The viewer's constructor accepts two arguments: